ddd-crew/ddd-familiarity-assessment/README.md

   - [ ] Event Sourcing
   - [ ] Other...
 (Open text)

-- What is a Domain Service?
+- When have you used a Domain Service??
 (Open text)

-- What is a Domain Event?
+- When have you used a Domain Event?
 (Open text)

-- What is an Aggregate?
+- When have you used an Aggregate?
 (Open text)

-- What is a Repository?
+- When have you used a Repository?
 (Open text)

-- What is an Entity?
+- When have you used an Entity?
 (Open text)

-- What is a Value Object?
+- When have you used a Value Object?
 (Open text)

-- What is CQRS?
+- When have you used CQRS?
 (Open text)

-- What is Event Sourcing?
+- When have you used Event Sourcing?
 (Open text)

-### Digging into Tactical Patterns

-- Why Why Repository over Active Record Pattern?
-(Open text)

-- Which is the difference between Entity and Value Object?
-(Open text)

-- Which is the difference between Aggregate and Entity?
-(Open text)

-- When would you use an Aggregate?
-(Open text)

-- How Aggregate relates to 2 Phase-Commit?
-(Open text)

 ### Your experience with DDD

 - Where did you find people struggle the most with DDD?
 (Open text)

 - Which is your biggest challenge when doing DDD?
 (Open text)

-- What's the thing that you found that people is mistaken about DDD?
+- What is the thing that you found that people is mistaken about DDD?
 (Open text)

 - How would you address a Big Ball of Mud?
 (Open text)